burlachenkok/exploring-python3/python_details.md

 * Expressions in parentheses, square brackets, and curly braces can be split over more than one physical line without using the backslash symbol `\`.

-The parsing of Python source code (e.g. of the function) is performed only at the moment of the direct call of this function.
+A Python script is read by a parser.
+The parsing of some pieces of Python source code (e.g. of the function) is performed only at the moment of the direct call of this function.

 ## Comments